The Recent Loss Of The Late, Great Eric Tunney

 Eric and Ellen were both deeply in love.
 They were both beautiful, exceedingly talented, and full of expectation and excitement.
 They were due to head off to LA soon afterwards, to what we all imagined would be a happy, successful future life together.
 Headed for fame and fortune.
 Again, no one had any doubts.

-But tragically L.A. was not kind to Eric.
+But tragically L.A. was not kind to my wonderful friend.
 The industry did not know what to do with his elegance and style.
 He had some success, but nothing lasting panned out.
 Hollywood missed the genius in its midst.
 To this day, I don’t know how.
 But from what I have since heard – only a few months ago in fact – Eric came home to Canada a shadow of his former self.

 His marriage to Ellen had tragically broken down.
 She had remained behind in L.A, and Eric, feeling lost and alone, had slipped into a deep depression.
 To numb his pain and frustration he began to drink heavily.